Novartis/ChemBioMultimodalAutoencoders/README.md

 a package for streamlined multidomain data integration and translation based on cross-modal autoencoders architectures.

 # Setting up the environment
-You can create an appropriate environment using the envirnment.yml file with conda:
+You can create an appropriate environment using the environment.yml file with Conda:

 ```conda env create -f environment.yml```

 # Basic Usage